cloudflare/cloudflare-docs/products/waf/src/content/ddos-l34-mitigation/override-parameters.md

 - **DDoS Dynamic**
     - API value: _N/A_ (internal rule action that you cannot use in overrides).
     - Performs a specific action according to a set of internal guidelines defined by Cloudflare.
-The executed action can be one of the above or an undisclosed mitigation action.
+The executed action can be _Block_ or an undisclosed mitigation action.

 </Definitions>